bet14-platform/fdc-verifier-server-v1/README.md

 # Bet14 Verifier Server

-This repository contains verifier server for match results data from The Odds API (orignally forked from Olympics Prediction Showcase).
+This repository contains verifier server for match results data from The Odds API (orignally forked from [Olympics Prediction Showcase](https://github.com/kalmiallc/oi-match-attestation-server) - thank you gentlemen.).

 Match results are verified against the data from The Odds API via paid API access.